kshedden/stats206/slides/information.md

 Sampling distributions
 ======================

-Since the statistic (i.e. the estimate) is random, it has its own probability distribution.
+Since the statistic (the estimate) is random, it has its own probability distribution.
 For example, if the data $x_1, \ldots, x_n$ have a distribution, then the sample mean $\bar{x}$ also has a distribution.

-If we have an identically distributed sample of data, we can (approximately) see the distribution of the data directly (e.g. by making a histogram of the data values).
-We cannot see the distribution of a statistic, since we only observe a single value of the statistic.
+If we have an identically distributed (ID) sample of data, we can (approximately) see the distribution of the data, e.g. by making a histogram of the data values.

+However we cannot see the distribution of a statistic, since we only observe a single value of the statistic.

 In general, we can only learn about the distribution of a statistic